Memorial Programs

 Purpose: The Memorial Garden Committee oversees and cares for the congregation’s memorial garden as a sacred space of remembrance, reflection, and peace.
 Guided by Unitarian Universalist values that honor the inherent worth and dignity of every person, the committee ensures that the garden remains a welcoming place where loved ones may be remembered and where individuals can seek quiet contemplation.
 The committee is responsible for the stewardship, maintenance, and respectful use of the garden; for supporting families who choose interment or memorialization there; and for upholding policies that preserve the beauty, integrity, and spiritual purpose of the space.
 Through this work, the Memorial Garden Committee helps nurture a living expression of community, continuity, and enduring love.

-• Memorial Service Coordination Team
+• Memorial Receptions Team